Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes: Symplectic spaces of smooth solutions

 but this follows readily from (\ref{eq:invGI}), taking into account that $[P,Q_I]$ is smoothing near the radial set.
 Injectivity of $[G_I]$ means that the kernel of $G_I$ acting on $\Ran P_I\cap \Ran P_{I^\c}$ equals $P (\cW_I\cap \cW_{I^\c})$.
 Indeed if $u\in \Ran P_I\cap \Ran P_{I^\c}$ and $G_I u =0$ then setting $w= P_I^{-1} u$ we have $u=Pw$, with $w\in\cW_I$.
 On the other hand $w=P_{I^\c}^{-1} u$ hence it is also in $\cW_{I^\c}$.\qeds

-To simplify the discussion further it is convenient to eliminate the dependence of the spaces $\cX_I$, $\SolI(P)$ and $\Ran P_I$ on the specific choice of Sobolev orders $m,m^\c$ by taking the intersection over all possible orders.
+To simplify the discussion further it is convenient to eliminate the dependence of the spaces $\cX_I$, $\SolI(P)$ and $\Ran P_I$ on the specific choice of Sobolev orders $m,m^\c$ by taking the intersection over all possible orders (satisfying the extra assumption stated after Lemma \ref{lem:microvanish}).
 With this redefinition, $\wf^{\infty,l}_\b(u)\subset\cR$ for all $u\in\SolI(P)$.
-Furthermore, Proposition \ref{prop:exact} remains valid and in the special case when $P_I$ and $P_{I^\c}$ are invertible (this is true for instance when $(M^\inti,g)$ is globally hyperbolic) one gets instead of (\ref{eq:arrows0}) the more handy statement that there is a bijection \beq \frac{H_{\b}^{\infty,l}(M)}{P H_{\b}^{\infty,l}(M)}\xrightarrow{\makebox[2em]{$[G_I]$}}\SolI(P). \eeq The case $I=\{-\}$ in (\ref{eq:arrows2}) is the analogue of the well-known characterization of smooth space-compact\footnote{By space-compactness one means that the restriction to a Cauchy surface has compact support.} solutions of the wave equation on globally hyperbolic spacetimes as the range of the difference of the advanced and retarded propagator acting on test functions, cf. \cite[Thm.
-3.4.7]{BGP}.
+Furthermore, Proposition \ref{prop:exact} remains valid and in the special case when $P_I$ and $P_{I^\c}$ are invertible (this is true for instance when $(M^\inti,g)$ is globally hyperbolic) one gets instead of (\ref{eq:arrows0}) the more handy statement that there is a bijection \beq \frac{H_{\b}^{\infty,l}(M)}{P H_{\b}^{\infty,l}(M)}\xrightarrow{\makebox[2em]{$[G_I]$}}\SolI(P). \eeq The case $I=\{-\}$ in (\ref{eq:arrows2}) is the analogue of the well-known characterization of smooth space-compact\footnote{By space-compactness one means that the restriction to a Cauchy surface has compact support.} solutions of the wave equation on globally hyperbolic spacetimes as the range of the difference of the advanced and retarded propagator acting on test functions (see e.g.~\cite[Thm.~3.4.7]{BGP}).

 In what follows we will consider pairings between elements of spaces such as $\cX_I$, $\cX_{I^\c}$ and for that purpose we fix $l=0$ for the weight respective to decay.
 As shown in \cite{positive}, the formal adjoint of $P_I^{-1}$ is $P_{I^{\rm c}}^{-1}$, possibly up to some obstructions caused by the lack of invertibility of $P:\cX_I\to\cY_I$ in the case when it is merely Fredholm.
 In addition to that, there is a positivity statement in the Feynman case, more precisely: